martinecker/SkellyUltra/README.md

    - **REST server URL**: URL of the Skelly Ultra REST server (default: `http://localhost:8765`)
      - If the server is on a different host, use `http://<server-ip>:8765`
    - **Live Mode PIN**: Bluetooth PIN for pairing (default: 1234)
-     - This is for reference only - actual pairing must be done manually via `bluetoothctl`
+     - This is only used if the REST server runs as root, otherwise it's for reference only - actual pairing must be done manually via `bluetoothctl`

 4. **Verify setup**:
    - The integration should show as "Connected"